-This is a great roundup of good quality road bikes that can purchased for under $500.
-Like any type of bicycle, you can always get high-tech frames and components – but you’ll pay a serious premium for those.
-These bikes are adequate for most riders to get started in the sport, or to add a 2nd road bike to his corral – perhaps a bike for travel.
+This is a great roundup of quality road bikes that can be purchased for under $500.
+These bikes are adequate for most riders to get started in the sport, or to add a 2nd road bike to his/her corral – perhaps a bike for travel.

-Quick Answer: The 5 Best Road Bikes Under $500
+Quick Answer: The 5 Best-Rated Road Bikes Under $500

 - Merax Finiss